Kaewin/phase1_project_group2/README.md

 ### Source of Original Data

-The source of the data is Kaggle's Aviation Accident Database & Synopses dataset. https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses
+The source of the data comes from the NTSB Avaitation Accident Database. https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses